I’m broken! My throat is hoarse and my stomach muscles ache from laughing so much because we’ve just had

 one of the best extended weekends of our lives.

 Ooft!
-Bold statement, Gemma!
+A bold statement, Gemma!
 True but I say with confidence that if you sign up for a tour with West Trek Tours in Vancouver you’ll be saying the same thing.
 Craig and I have trekked, ceilidh danced, sang, eaten and partied with 52 other travellers from approximately twelve different countries through West Trek’s Summer Explorer Rockies Tour.

 The next four articles are going to make you green with envy as we tell you about our time with the West Trek Wolf Pack in Valemount, Jasper, Banff, and of course, The Rockies’ famous lakes.